DIVERSITY OF DESTINIES (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 It is true also that the sinning, disobedient Christian often receives in this present life the consequences of his disobedience.
 The Scripture suggests that his chastening will continue in the spirit realm when he passes from this world to the next unless he repents thoroughly.

-Some men’s sins are open beforehand, going before to judgment; and some men they follow after.
+Some men’s sins are clearly evident, preceding them to judgment, but those of some men follow later.
 (I Timothy 5:24)

 There is no sin in the Kingdom of God.
 In the Day of Christ, men will receive the evil they have practiced (II Corinthians 5:10).